 The Long-term Rise in Sea Levels

-Our oceans play a significant role in tempering the effect of climate change, but at the risk of its own health.
+Our oceans play a significant role in tempering the effect of climate change but at the risk of their own health.

 They absorb over 90% of the heat trapped by the greenhouse gases.
-This has caused sea levels to rise above 8 inches while it continues to increase by 0.13 inches per year.
+This has caused sea levels to rise above 8 inches while increasing by 0.13 inches yearly.

-Experts say that based on the present level of melting, sea levels will rise from 19 to 63 inches in the next 200 years.
-They also claim that it is very likely Greenland will lose more than 99% of its ice sheet by the year 3000.
+Based on the present melting level, experts predict that sea levels will rise from 19 to 63 inches in the next 200 years.
+They also claim that Greenland will likely lose more than 99% of its ice sheet by the year 3000.

-Today, the amount of regular snowfall is still able to compensate for the loss in ice mass.
-But, due to warming, the glaciers continue to thin from the inside due to the melting ebb and flow of ice.
-The glaciers decrease in height, so snowfall is not able to solidify into new ice.
+Today, regular snowfall can still compensate for the loss in ice mass.
+But, due to warming, the glaciers continue to thin from the inside due to the melting ebb and ice flow.
+The glaciers decrease in height, so snowfall cannot solidify into new ice.

-The same experts warn further that if we continue as we do now, Greenland will melt completely.
-This will create a long-term impact on the sea levels, and by extension, our society.
+The same experts warn further that Greenland will melt completely if we continue as we do now.
+This will create a long-term impact on the sea levels and, by extension, our society.
 This means damage to coastal habitats due to frequent flooding.
 This also means diminished ecosystems of birds, fish, and plants.

 The Lengthening of Frost-Free and Growing Seasons